A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Acknowledgment

 \begin{IEEEbiography}[{ }]{Feng Ma} received the B.Eng. and M.S. degrees from the Department of Electronic Engineering and Information Science, University of Science and Technology of China, Hefei, China, in 2009 and 2012, respectively.
 He is currently with iFlytek Research, Hefei, China.
 His current research interests include acoustic echo cancellation, microphone arrays, and robust speech recognition. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Chin-Hui Lee} (Fellow, IEEE) is a Professor with the School of Electrical and Computer Engineering, Georgia Institute of Technology.
-Before joining academia in 2001, he had 20 years of industrial experience, ending with Bell Laboratories, Murray Hill, New Jersey, as a Distinguished Member of Technical Staff, and Director of the Dialogue Systems Research Department.
-Dr. Lee is a Fellow of the ISCA.
-He has authored or coauthored over 500 papers and 30 patents, and has been cited over 34 000 times for his original contributions with an h-index of 80 on Google Scholar.
-He was the recipient of the numerous awards, including the Bell Labs President¡¯s Gold Award in 1998.
-He also won SPS¡¯s 2006 Technical Achievement Award for ¡°Exceptional Contributions to the Field of Automatic Speech Recognition.¡± In 2012, he was invited by ICASSP to give a plenary talk on the future of speech recognition.
-In the same year, he was awarded the ISCA Medal in scientific achievement for pioneering and seminal contributions to the principles and practice of automatic speech and speaker recognition. \end{IEEEbiography}
+Before joining academia in 2001, he had 20 years of industrial experience, ending at Bell Laboratories, Murray Hill, NJ, USA, as a Distinguished Member of Technical Staff, and the Director of the Dialogue Systems Research Department.
+He has authored or coauthored more than 550 papers and 30 patents, and has been cited more than 50 000 times for his original contributions with an h-index of 80 on Google Scholar.
+He has received numerous awards, including the Bell Labs President's Gold Award in 1998.
+He also won SPS's 2006 Technical Achievement Award for ``Exceptional Contributions to the Field of Automatic Speech Recognition''.
+In 2012, he was invited by ICASSP to give a plenary talk on the future of speech recognition.
+In the same year, he was awarded the ISCA Medal in scientific achievement for pioneering and seminal contributions to the principles and practice of automatic speech and speaker recognition.
+He is a Fellow of ISCA. \end{IEEEbiography}